million-t/million-t/README.md

 ### Hi there 👋, Million Here.
-A 4th year software engineering student at Addis Ababa University (Arteficial Intellegence Stream).
+A 4th year software engineering student at Addis Ababa University (Artificial Intellegence Stream).
 - A Group 42 Africa to Silicon Valley (A2SV) member.
 - 🌱 Currently studying machine learning.